ipfs-inactive/docs/content/guides/concepts/ipfs-gateway.md

 ## 3. What types of IPFS gateways exist?

+### 3.1 Read-only and writeable gateways
-The discussion above illustrated the use of read-only HTTP(S) gateways to fetch content.
-Other types of gateways exist as well:
+The discussion above illustrated the use of read-only HTTP(S) gateways to fetch content; i.e., supports HTTP(S) GET.

+_Writeable_ HTTP(S) gateways also support POST, PUT and DELETE methods to manage content in IPFS.

+### 3.2 Gateway types

 | gateway type  | sub-type  | functional description    |
 | -----------:  | :-------  | :--                       |